 - Archie is responsible for deciding strategies on the technologies and architectures for the new IoT platform

 - Archie needs to present a proposal for transforming the existing business solutions into an IoT solution

 - Archie needs to present a proposal for extending the value of existing devices and data through analytics Archie needs to present a proposal for the right solution and make the right choices on system scale, security, cost, and operational efficiency for the team

 Lester the Service Delivery Manager

 Lester is a key persona in setting up and providing services to his clients based on the IoT platform, connected devices and instrumented assets.
-Lester is a part of the LOB and managing a team of engineers ensuring the delivery of a SLA to a client.
-He and his team is on- or near-site of the devices and equipment that is managed.
+Lester is a part of the LOB and managing a team of engineers ensuring the delivery of an SLA to a client.
+He and his team is on- or near-site of the devices and equipment that are managed.

 - Lester has a team of Reliability Engineers